 The average turnaround time for processing a certificate of eligibility application was:

 - 96 business days in 2016;

 - 144 business days in 2018.

-Since the most recent changes to the statute, FDLE has a much shorter turnaround time on applications.
-As a result, the time it takes to seal or expunge a record has dropped from more than 9 months to less than 5 months in most cases.
+Since the most recent changes to the statute, FDLE processes the applications faster.
+As a result, the time it takes to seal or expunge a record has dropped from more than nine (9) months to less than five (5) months in many cases.

 Need Another Reason to Seal or Expunge Your Arrest Record?

 Many law enforcement agencies are making it even easier for the general public to perform online searches for old arrest records.